flurfunk/flurfunk-web/README.md

     make

-To run the client, open _flurfunk.html_ in a browser.
+To run the client, open _index.html_ in a browser.

 The above command generates minified, highly optimised JavaScript.
 To make debugging easier, and the compilation process faster, execute the